Home→Insights→Why Most Founders Pick the Wrong SaaS Development Company: The 2026 Buyer's Guide

 Post-Launch Support Model

-Your SaaS product does not end at launch — it begins.
+Your SaaS product does not end at launch.
+It begins.
 Ask about their support structure, SLA commitments, and how they handle production incidents after handoff.

 Compliance and Security Posture

-If your SaaS product handles financial data, healthcare records, or PII, your development partner must understand regulatory requirements — not just best practices.
+If your SaaS product handles financial data, healthcare records, or PII, your development partner must understand regulatory requirements, not just best practices.

 Transparent Pricing and Scope Management